Le Chatelier's principle: Effect of change in volume

 Note the number of moles of gas on the left-hand side and the number of moles of gas on the right-hand side.
 When the volume of the system is changed, the partial pressures of the gases change.
-If we were to decrease pressure by increasing volume, the equilibrium of the above reaction will shift to the left, because the reactant side has a greater number of moles than does the product side.
+If we were to decrease pressure by increasing volume, the equilibrium of the above reaction would shift to the left, because the reactant side has a greater number of moles than the product side does.
 The system tries to counteract the decrease in partial pressure of gas molecules by shifting to the side that exerts greater pressure.
 Similarly, if we were to increase pressure by decreasing volume, the equilibrium shifts to the right, counteracting the pressure increase by shifting to the side with fewer moles of gas that exert less pressure.
 If the volume is increased because there are more moles of gas on the reactant side, this change is more significant in the denominator of the equilibrium constant expression, causing a shift in equilibrium.